 In the PRC, investment activities by foreign investors are principally governed by the Guidance Catalog of Industries for Foreign Investment, or the Catalog, which was promulgated and is amended from time to time by the PRC Ministry of Commerce, or MOFCOM, and the PRC National Development and Reform Commission, or NDRC.
 The Catalog divides industries into three categories: encouraged, restricted and prohibited.
-On June 23, 2020, the MOFCOM and the NDRC promulgated the Special Administrative Measures for Market Access of Foreign Investment (Negative List), or the Negative List, to amend the Catalogue, effective on July 23, 2020.
-The Catalogue (as amended by the Negative List) lists the industries and economic activities in which foreign investment in the PRC is encouraged, restricted or prohibited.
-Industries not listed in the Catalog are generally open to foreign investment unless specifically restricted by other PRC regulations.
-Our company and Hywin Consulting are considered as foreign investors or foreign invested enterprises under PRC law.
+The Catalog was replaced by the Special Administrative Measures for Access of Foreign Investment (Negative List) and the Catalogue of Industries for Encouraging Foreign Investment in 2018 and 2019, respectively.
+On December 27, 2021, the MOFCOM and the NDRC promulgated the 2021 Negative List, to amend the Catalogue, effective on January 1, 2022.
+The 2021 Negative List sets out the areas where foreign investment is prohibited and the areas where foreign investment is allowed only on certain conditions.
+Foreign investment in areas not listed in the 2021 Negative List is treated equally with domestic investment.
+Moreover, according to 2021 Negative List, PRC entities which engage in any field forbidden by the 2021 Negative List for access of foreign investment shall be approved by competent PRC authorities when they seek listing offshore, and foreign investors shall not participate in operation and management and their shareholding ration shall be in compliance with PRC laws.
+Our company and Hywin Consulting are considered as foreign investors and foreign invested enterprises, respectively, under PRC laws.